sveltejs/kit/documentation/docs/14-configuration.md

 - `serviceWorker` — the location of your service worker's entry point (see [Service workers](#service-workers))
 - `hooks` — the location of your hooks module (see [Hooks](#hooks))
 - `template` — the location of the template for HTML responses

+### serviceWorker

+An object containing zero or more of the following values:

+- `filesExclusions` - an array of glob patterns relative to `files.assets` dir.
+Files matching any of these would not be available in `$service-worker.files` e.g. if `files.assets` has value `static` then ['og-tags-images/**/*'] would match all files under `static/og-tags-images` dir.

 ### floc